Opinions, knowledge and resources from China Checkup's expert contributors

 When the Shenzhen Stock Exchange opened in 1991 Shenzhen was a relatively small city of 2 million inhabitants.
 Since then the city's population has grown to more than 12 million and is home to many famous Chinese tech companies including Tencent and Huawei.

-In addition to the two stock exchanges in Mainland China, there are two other Chinese cities where stock is traded.
+In addition to the two stock exchanges in Mainland China, there are two other Chinese cities which have well established and successful stock exchanges.

 These are located in Hong Kong and in the capital city of Taiwan, Taipei.